Workshop instructors

 Jakob Aster

-The carpenter learned his trade in a small joinery, where much emphasis was placed on hand and detail work.
-In his hobby joinery he makes furniture from solid wood, processes precious woods in combination with epoxy resin and turns filigree writing utensils and spice mills.
-His main commitment is to nature conservation and the construction of dwellings for species-appropriate beekeeping.
-Mr. Aster has been part of the Dictum team since 2016.
+Learned the carpentry trade in a small carpentry workshop where great importance was attached to manual and detailed work.
+In his hobby carpentry workshop, he makes furniture from solid wood, processes valuable woods in combination with epoxy resin and turns filigree writing instruments and spice mills.
+His main commitment is to nature conservation and the construction of housing for species-appropriate beekeeping.
+Mr Aster has been part of the DICTUM team since 2016.

 Workshops with Jakob Aster